Psychosocial Research - Studies And Demonstration Projects Grant

 Psychosocial Research (PSR) Portfolio

-The Psychosocial Research (PSR) portfolio supports research that addresses the interrelation of behavior, social, psychological and other quality of life factors that will benefit people living with spinal cord injury.
-The goal of the portfolio is to develop sound data to inform and disseminate best practices that produce better outcomes, including quality of life, for people living with spinal cord injury and their loved ones.
+The Psychosocial Research (PSR) portfolio supports research that addresses the interrelation of behavioral, social, psychological and other quality of life factors that will benefit people living with spinal cord injury.
+Areas of interest include:

 There are three funding categories in the PSR Portfolio: